naredula-jana/Jiny-Kernel/README.md

  - Running multiple normal priority application like any traditional unix like systems with optimizations for vm.

+## Procedure to  compile and run:

+More details for compiling and running using Docker is available at [Compile and Run.](../master/bin/README.md).

 ## Performance and Benchmarks:

 More details of the Benchmarks are available at [Jiny-Benchmarks.](../master/doc/benchmarks.md).